jyoti786J/Group62comps38f/README.md

 - A task document may contain the following attributes with an example:
   1. **Task Name** (Buy groceries)
   2. **Task ID** (Auto-generated)
-  3. **User ID** (user123)
+  3. **User ID** (122098074998635674)
   4. **Due Date** (2023-12-01)

-Task Name and User ID are mandatory, while other attributes are optional.

-The create operation is a POST request, and all information is sent in the request body.
+POST Request: Used for creating tasks with information sent in the request body.

 ********************************************
+## Task Attributes

+A task document in this application may contain the following attributes:

+1. **Task Name**: Represents the name or description of the task.
+2. **Due Date**: Indicates the deadline by which the task should be completed.

 ### Read

  **List All Tasks**:
-   The `content.ejs` page will show all tasks associated with the logged-in user.
-By clicking on a task name, the details will be shown.
+  - Task Listing: The list.ejs page displays all tasks associated with the logged-in user.
+Tasks are presented in a clean and organized manner, showing the task name and due date.
+  - Task Details: Users can click on a task to view its details, providing more information about the task.
+  - Task Editing: Users have the option to edit tasks by clicking on the edit icon (🖋️) next to each task.
+This functionality allows users to make changes to task details.
+  - Task Deletion: Tasks can be deleted by clicking on the "Delete" link associated with each task.
+A confirmation prompt ensures that the user intends to delete the task.
+  - Task Creation: Users can easily add new tasks by clicking the "Add a New Task" link, which directs them to the task creation page.
+  - User Authentication: The application supports user authentication, displaying the user's name and type upon login.

 ********************************************

 ### Update

-- Users can update their task information through the details interface.
+Users can update their tasks by following these steps:

-- Among the attributes shown above, the Task ID cannot be changed.
-Since the Task ID is fixed, it is used as a search criterion for updating information.
+1. Navigate to the details interface for the task you want to update.
+2. Edit the task name and due date as needed.
+3. Save the changes by clicking the "Update" button.
 - A task document may contain the following attributes with an example:
   1. **Task Name** (Submit report)
   2. **Due Date** (2023-12-05)